ontology-cbg/ontology-cbg.github.io/source/analyze.rst

 BIOINFORMATICS
 --------------

 With the proper metadata and sequence data loaded into ONTOLOGY, bioinformatic analysis is as easy as clicking a button.
-Simple select, *Start Analysis* and ONTOLOGY will begin the process of analyzing your data to produce an ASV table.
+Simply select, *Start Analysis* and ONTOLOGY will begin the process of analyzing your data to produce an ASV table.

+The length of analysis depends on three things:

+	1. Computer power—faster on more powerful machines
+	2. Quantity of sequence data—faster with fewer reads
+	3. Biological complexity—faster with fewer ASVs per sample

+Detailed documentation can be found [link tbd]

 ..
 EMINE we must do this: Re-run only ID if user changes reference library.